moead-framework/framework/docs/main_components.rst

    moead_framework.algorithm.numerical.moead.Moead

-.. note:: You can implement your own algorithm by following :ref:`this tutoriel<tuto-algo>`.
+.. note:: You can implement your own algorithm by following :ref:`this tutorial<tuto-algo>`.

 Aggregation functions